Roundup posts are one of the easiest ways to repurpose what you’ve already published and turn it into something fresh your readers will love.

 1. Download Tasty Roundups and add it to your site

-After you grab the plugin, you install it just like any other WordPress plugin.
-Feel free to use our support docs if you need help with that part!
+After you grab Tasty Roundups, install it like any other WordPress plugin.

 2. Start a new post and add the Tasty Roundup block